-The Doyle E. Carlton Award is presented annually to an alum or friend of Stetson University in recognition of devotion to Christian higher education and in appreciation for his/her extraordinary contribution to the life and development of Stetson University, the City of DeLand and the State of Florida.
+The Doyle E. Carlton Award is presented to a graduate or friend of Stetson University in recognition of devotion to Christian higher education and in appreciation for his/her extraordinary contribution to the life and development of Stetson University, the City of DeLand and the State of Florida.

 Click on the dates below to view award recipients and their bios.

 Janelle Watson '59 and William "Bill" Watson '59

 Just a few short years after graduating from Stetson University, the Watsons embarked on their longtime dream of owning their own realty company.
 Founding the William A. Watson Corporation in 1965 was the beginning of Watson Realty.
 Combining hard work and sacrifice with the Watsons commitment to legendary service, the company grew into one of northeast Florida’s most respected real estate companies.

 At Stetson, the young couple attended chapel once a week.
 Mr. Watson credits their Baptist Stetson education for shaping them into the servant leaders they are today: “My four years at Stetson University was a turning point in the development of my values, goals, and objectives.
 I am grateful to the many outstanding individuals who contributed to my growth at Stetson University”.
 The Watsons chose to run their family business based on solid Christian ethics and values.
 Once, Mr. Watson was told by a manager that “the company was getting a reputation all over town for spending money to fix problems that weren’t their fault”.
 Always looking to do the right thing, Mr. Watson simply replied “Isn’t that great?”.